 If you want to participate in a particular activity, your health care provider may recommend an exercise stress test to see how exercise affects your blood pressure.
 Moderate physical activity is generally healthy for you.

 Stress also can raise blood pressure, so find ways to help reduce emotional stress.
 Getting more exercise and practicing mindfulness are some ways to tame stress.

 Some people with a thoracic aortic aneurysm or related conditions may feel anxious, worried or depressed.
 You may find that connecting with others who have experienced similar situations may be helpful.
 Talk to your health care provider about support groups in your area.

 Preparing for an appointment

-If you think you may have a thoracic aortic aneurysm or are worried about your aneurysm risk because of a strong family history, make an appointment with your family doctor.
-If an aneurysm is found early, your treatment may be easier and more effective.
+If you think you may have a thoracic aortic aneurysm or are worried about your aneurysm risk because of a strong family history, make an appointment with your care provider.
+If an aneurysm is found early, treatment may be easier and more effective.